 Methodist College is authorized by the Illinois Board of Higher Education.
-The Bachelor of Science in Nursing program is approved by the Illinois Department of Financial and Professional Regulation which also approves the graduates of the nursing program to take the National Council Licensure Exam for Registered Nurses (NCLEX-RN®).
+The Bachelor of Science in Nursing program and Master of Science Prelicensure Program are approved by the Illinois Department of Financial and Professional Regulation which also approves the graduates of the nursing program to take the National Council Licensure Exam for Registered Nurses (NCLEX-RN[®]).
 These entities ensure that the citizens of Illinois have access to quality higher education and that the graduates are licensed as safe to practice nursing.

 Methodist College is affiliated with the Higher Learning Commission (HLC) and has maintained an accredited status since 2008.
-The College's baccalaureate and graduate nursing programs is accredited by the Commission on Collegiate Nursing Education (CCNE).
+The College's baccalaureate and graduate nursing programs are accredited by the Commission on Collegiate Nursing Education (CCNE).
 The general purposes of accreditation are to ensure quality, provide access to federal funds, and ease transfer of credit.